theakash04/tic-tac-toe/README.md

 ## About the Developer

-This Game is created by Akash.
+This Game was created by Akash.
 Connect with Akash on [Twitter](https://twitter.com/THEAkash04) and happy coding!